 Advantages of API Testing

+API testing has several benefits, including faster testing, better coverage, and lower costs.
 Let’s look at the significant advantages of API testing:

 API tests take a lot less time than GUI tests, because you don’t have a UI to verify and monitor.
 No need to check design, text, button placement, etc. All that matters is if the API is getting its specified job done.

 Consequently, API tests are completed faster, which means testers can focus on more layered, complicated tests that take more time and effort to create and run.

 When you run API tests, you are testing the software down to its more granular level, way beneath the UI.
 API testing verifies the validity of the backend, of the communication channels between requisite databases for performing specific tasks.

 This translates to far greater test coverage.
 When you’re testing an application down to its brass tacks, you’re bound to find more bugs, issues and anomalies that would have otherwise negatively affected end-user experience.
 The result?
 Happier users and better quality software.